-As several countries prepare for elections, we’ve pulled together ten politically-charged titles from the Booker Library featuring career politicians, revolutionary struggle and the endless quest for power
+As we count down to the U.S presidential elections, we’ve pulled together ten politically-charged titles from the Booker Library featuring career politicians, revolutionary struggle and the endless quest for power

-With so many high-profile elections happening throughout 2024 – in the United Kingdom, France, Russia, the United States, India and more besides – it’s of little surprise that stories of political change are dominating the world’s news headlines.
+2024 was the year of high-profile elections – in the United Kingdom, France, Russia, the United States, India and more besides – so it’s of little surprise that stories of political change are dominating the world’s news headlines.

 It may be that you’d rather hide in a darkened room and wait until the soundbites, promises and point-scoring is all over - a perfectly understandable reaction to the current oversaturation across all media platforms.